pflanze/website/README.md

 There's currently no rate limiting, so use good passwords (it does slow down each login attempt to take a second, though; hence the minimum is about 56 bits of entropy).

+Run the server via `cargo run --release --bin website`, it expects TLS keys and to bind on low port numbers unless `IS_DEV=1` is set.

 ## License